Rob Kardashian And Blac Chyna: Could New Mansion Bring Reconciliation?

 Rob and Chyna broke up in February, after their rocky relationship had taken its fair share of ups and downs.

-“Rob thinks it’s the right decision,” a source told US Weekly at the time.
+“Rob thinks it’s the right decision,” a source told Us Weekly at the time.
 “Chyna has disappeared for days at a time without communicating or providing any updates.
 This won’t end well.”

 Rob Kardashian: Desperate to Get Back with Blac Chyna?! https://t.co/Gtg41qDsHs pic.twitter.com/0iKAfsNUBt